The Right Helper at the Right Time

 The Artificial Horizon

-Motion sickness often occurs when the eye reports a standstill – for example, when reading in a car or in the windowless inside cabin of a cruise ship – but the balance organ simultaneously feels the movement.
+Motion sickness often occurs when the eye reports a standstill – for example in the windowless inside cabin of a cruise ship – but the balance organ simultaneously feels the movement.
 The artificial horizon resolves this sensory conflict by making the real movement visible again.

-The Application: On the screen, you see the bow of a ship and the sea with a mountain range on the horizon.
-While the bow remains rigid, the background image moves based on the sensor data of your smartphone, exactly in sync with the actual sway (roll and pitch) of the vehicle.
-Your brain thus gets the missing visual confirmation of the movement (inertial cues) back.
+Use this tool ideally on the ship, especially below deck.
+On the screen, you see the bow of a ship and the sea with a mountain range on the horizon.
+While the bow remains rigid, the background image moves based on the sensor data of your smartphone, exactly in sync with the actual sway.
+Your brain thus gets the missing visual confirmation of the movement back.

 Ship bow and artificial horizon